A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 ## What is Intelligence?

-- “------ -----”?
+- “==common sense==”?
-- “------------ as a measurable capacity must at the start be defined as the capacity to do well in an intelligence test.
+- “==intelligence== as a measurable capacity must at the start be defined as the capacity to do well in an intelligence test.
 Intelligence is what the tests test” (Boring, 1923, p.35)
 - an inferred trait, representing the abilities to learn from experience, acquire knowledge, think abstractlly, and adapt to changes

 ## The First Tests